One who raises demons must deal with them.

 A few of my fondest experiences as a child occurred while exploring the art and photography shelves of libraries and devouring my stacks of books and magazines while sitting at home in my bedroom.
-Paintings and photos ignited my imagination and yearning very early in life to be a creative.
+Paintings and photos blew-up my imagination and yearning very early in life to be a creative.

 My professional career in the arts began as an apprentice inker for Image Comics.
 With a comic book career spanning nearly 8 years and over 100 books including Star Wars, Buffy the Vampire Slayer and Wolverine, I have worked for most of the industry’s major companies.

 Coupling with pen & ink, collage has been my passion since youth and is my one deeply intimate form of expression.
 I expose the inner self through my works—a portrayal of my identity focused on the feminine amongst and against the terrible.
 My work is an intimate utility for visualizing, viscerally what's in me through paper, pen and ink.